abhijeet007rocks8/Dev-Scripts/JAVA/currency-converter/README.md

 <img src="blob/currency-converter-screenshot.png">
 </p>

-It is the GUI Currency Converter written in Java with the help of swing and awt components.
-In currency converter we can convert our Indian currency Rupee to some other currencies.
+It is the GUI Currency Converter written in Java with the help of JavaFX.
+In currency converter we can interconvert currencies.

 ## **Quick Start**
 - Clone this repository